rednil/express-lit-docker/README.md

-# express-passport-knex-lit
+# express-lit-docker

-A fullstack starter for little projects requiring authenticated access to a database via CRUD REST API.
+A fullstack starter for little projects based on express and lit, automatically packed into a docker container using a github action.